 Easy chickpea salad recipe with lemon, fresh dill, crisp cucumber and tomatoes that’s quick to make and can be made in advance.
 Jump to the Chickpea Salad Recipe or watch a quick recipe video showing you how we make it.

 I love this chickpea salad, because it’s so easy to make!
-We keep things really simple and use canned chickpeas, but you could definitely use home cooked chickpeas instead.

 If you love this, you will love our Homemade Hummus Recipe.
 It only takes about 10 minutes to make and tastes way better than anything you can buy at the store.
 We love the recipe so much, we made a quick recipe video showing you how we make it!